- 1954: The newly formed Waconia Community Hospital Association assumed operations of the Nagel Hospital, 27-bed, 8-bassinet community hospital.

-In 1962, construction began on a new 45-bed community-owned hospital located on the high ridge southwest of town.
-“Waconia Ridgeview Hospital” opened its doors on July 27, 1963.
-Ten years later, Ridgeview underwent a major expansion, adding a third floor and a capacity of 109 beds and 20 bassinets.
-With the addition of new surgical, pediatric and intensive care units plus a number of other improvements, Ridgeview met its current needs while preparing for the future.
+- 1973: Ridgeview underwent a major expansion, adding a third floor and a capacity of 109 beds and 20 bassinets.
+New surgical, pediatric and intensive care units were added, plus a number of other improvements.

-A new private medical office building, Ridgeview Medical Place, was built in 1995, located just north of Ridgeview Medical Center.
-This facility allowed additional services—including radiation therapy, oncology care and dialysis—to be offered to patients in Waconia rather than referring to other hospitals.
+- 1995: Ridgeview Medical Place, a private medical office building, was built just north of Ridgeview Medical Center, allowing additional services—including radiation therapy, oncology care and dialysis.
 An underground tunnel connecting the building to the hospital was also built to allow for transportation of patients between the two buildings.

-- January 1, 2000: Ridgeview became an independent, nonprofit hospital.
-Previously operated as a government (community-owned) organization, Ridgeview's hosital building is owned by the city of Waconia, which is leased to Ridgeview and operated by its administrators and board of directors.
+- Jan.
+1, 2000: Ridgeview became an independent, nonprofit hospital.
+Previously operated as a government (community-owned) organization, Ridgeview's hospital building is owned by the city of Waconia, which is leased to Ridgeview and operated by its administrators and board of directors.

 - 2001: Ridgeview opened a CICU and Imaging Center.